ISL-INTELLIGENT-SYSTEMS-LAB/objDetection-refactor/experiment_steps.md

 <install pyzed according to README.md>
 ```

-# Run the experiment
+## 3. Run the experiment

 Maintain the desired position of the human figures throughout the experiement.
-Place them in the perimitered location defined in reference (a).
+Place them in the perimitered location defined in reference 1.

-Place the client computer in the first position from reference (b).
+Place the client computer in the first position from reference 2.

 Run the data_collection_server.py program on the control computer and the data_collection_client.py program on the client computer.